Ashokrawal/Cloud-Technology-for-Business/README.md

 ![image](https://github.com/Ashokrawal/Cloud-Technology-for-Business/assets/169262551/fc1d4eef-ab91-4ffa-9fae-ad789c52256c)
    Fig 4: HTML page with Welcome message

-**Step 5:** Configure and set up an alarm in CloudWatch through the AWS console
+**Step 5:Configure and set up an alarm in CloudWatch through the AWS console**

 1. Go to the AWS Amazon console.
 Open the Cloud Watch dashboard.
 2. Click on ‘All Alarm’ -> Create Alarm.